Chapter 15 BWV 99 Was Gott tut, das ist wohlgetan

 Nevertheless, it is illuminating to note the degree of expressive variety Bach achieves by using major modes, ranging from the quiet, personal introspection of C 8 to the spirited effervescence of Cs 94 and 99.
 Of these last two cantatas, the former would seem, in many ways, to have been a practice run for the latter.

 Not that any of this really matters.
-Whatever its ancestry, this fantasia is a splendidly joyous piece, lifting and engaging the human spirit and thus fulfilling its function perfectly.
+Whatever its ancestry, this fantasia is a splendidly joyous piece, lifting and engaging the human spirit.

 Conjecture about the possible concerto legacy is fuelled particularly by the structure of the ritornello.
 It begins with a robust, almost conventional orchestral statement played by the strings and continuo (even temporarily setting aside the single oboe d’amore), ending with a perfect cadence in the tonic key of G, in the sixteenth bar.
 Here the solo flute enters and the string and oboe accompaniment is markedly light, another typically concerto-esque quality.
 It is only on the entry of the sopranos four bars later that the expected chorale/fantasia model is confirmed.